 Alternatively, if an Exclude filter matches in one of those three ways above, the article will be kept OUT.
 You can still find it in your Inactive tab but it will not be eligible for your newsletter.
 Exclude filters will override any Include filter matches.

-We recommend adding filters to the more general, high producing sources.
-It is rare to need filters on your own sources such as your website, Twitter, etc.
+We recommend adding filters and especially encourage you to add filters to the more general, high producing sources.
+It is rare to need filters on your own sources such as your website, Facebook, etc.